Language selection

 Status: launched

-With this successful internal launch, enhanced compliance and validation activities are now underway using a new trade compliance tool.
+With this successful internal launch, enhanced compliance and validation activities were possible using a new trade compliance tool.

 External launch (Release 3)

-On , CARM will become the official system of record for imposing or levying duties and taxes.
-This will introduce:
+On , CARM became the official system of record for imposing or levying duties and taxes.
+This release introduced:

 Benefits and features